Manufacturing Processes and Controls

 Introduction

 A manufacturing process is a series of steps and operations used to transform raw materials into finished products.
 It involves using equipment, reagents, tools, labour, and technology to produce items to specified standards and requirements.
-Manufacturing processes are designed in the Design Transfer stage of Design Controls (Design and Development), which translates design outputs into products.
+Manufacturing processes are formalised during the design transfer stage of design controls, which translates design outputs into products.

 • Process Controls provide the tools and methods to monitor and manage the manufacturing process.